Best Trick-or-Treat Neighborhoods in Connecticut for Kids and Families

 Trunk or Treat on the Town Green—New Milford

-A "safe alternative" to trick or treating.
-Instead of trick or treating in your neighborhood people are asked to register their vehicles, decorate them, and then park around the town green on Halloween night from 5:30-7:30.
-You can pass out candy as children "trunk or treat" from car to car.
+Instead of trick-or-treating in neighborhoods, volunteers register their vehicles, decorate them, and then park around the town green on Halloween night from 5:30-7:30 pm.

-The Town of Litchfield is one of the larger villages in Litchfield County with a beautiful green lined by fine restaurants, galleries and shops.
-The local school is right down the road and homes are quite close to one another, meaning lots of candy!
-In the past, thousands have gathered on Meadow Street while the firemen and police closed off the street to traffic.
-However, residents became overwhelmed and many shutter their homes for the night.
-That being said, it's still a nice place to wander on Halloween night but it might be better to stay closer to home if possible.
+The town of Litchfield is one of the larger villages in Litchfield County, with a beautiful green lined by fine restaurants, galleries, and shops.
+Homes are quite close to one another, meaning lots of candy!
+In the past, thousands have gathered on Meadow Street while the fire and police services close off the street to traffic.

-For the Norman Rockwell trick or treating experience head to quaint Kent.
+For the Norman Rockwell trick-or-treating experience head to quaint Kent.
 Businesses on Main Street get into the spirit with decorations and handing out candy.
 Children then walk over to Elizabeth Street to trick-or-treat from house to house.
 Don't forget to get your glow necklace from the State Trooper.
-He hands them out on Main Street!
+He hands them out on Main Street from 5-7 pm.

 Best Trick-or-Treat Neighborhoods around New Haven

-Trick-or-Treaters line the streets of this New Haven neighborhood.
-Image courtesy of Chris Randal via ilovenewhaven.com
+Trick-or-Treaters enjoy decorations in this New Haven neighborhood.
+Photo courtesy of Newhavenindependent.org

 Morris Cove—New Haven